freem/nes_corelib/examples/01_helloBG/readme.txt

 <NMI>
 The NMI is a very important part of NES development.
 Though it's called a "non-maskable interrupt", it's possible to mask NMIs on the NES via a PPU write.
+(This is not recommended; todo: add note from NESDev wiki)

 The reason NMI is important is that it's guaranteed to run once per frame, so long as it's not disabled.

-It's important to note that "NMI" and "VBlank" are not interchangeable terms, as the NMI can run well outside of the VBlank period.
+It's important to note that "NMI" and "VBlank" are not interchangeable terms, as the NMI can run well outside of the VBlank period if too much is going on.

 In this demo, the NMI doesn't do much.
 1) Save the A,X,Y registers (since we could be in the middle of anything).